2022 Women's Tour de France: How to watch, schedule, race history and more

 - 2014-2021: In response to the petition, ASO created “La Course by Le Tour de France.”
 Between 2014 and 2021, it was held as either a one- or two-day race, but it often felt more like a token gesture than a competitive event.

-- June 2021: ASO announced that the inaugural Tour de France Femmes, an eight-stage race, would debut in 2022.
+- June 2021: ASO announced that the inaugural Tour de France Femmes avec Swift, an eight-stage race, would debut in 2022.

 2022 Women’s Tour de France Teams